 Shareholders’ Equity = $65,000

-Equity Ratio Formula = Shareholder’s Equity / Total Asset
+Equity Ratio = Shareholder’s Equity / Total Asset

-We can clearly see that the equity ratio of the company is 0.65.
-This ratio is considered to be a healthy ratio as the company has much more investor funding as compared to debt funding.
-The proportion of investors is 0.65% of the total assets of the company.
+We can see that the equity ratio of the company is 0.65.
+This ratio is considered a healthy ratio as the company has much more investor funding than debt funding.
+The proportion of investors is 0.65% of the company’s total assets.

-- Conservative companies have to pay dividends only if there is profit but in the case of leveraged companies interest has to be paid no matter the company is earning profits or not.
-So, the companies with higher equity ratios face less risk and the creditors and the investors prefer to lend and invest in high Equity Ratio Company because it reflects that the company is managed conservatively and pay off the creditors timely.
+- Conservative companies have to pay dividends only if there is profit.
+Still, in the case of leveraged companies, interest has to be paid no matter whether the company is earning profits.
+The creditors and the investors prefer to lend and invest in a high Equity Ratio company because it reflects that the company is managed conservatively and pays off the creditors timely.

-This has been a guide to what is Equity Ratio.
-Here we discuss Equity Ratio calculation using its formula (shareholder’s equity / Total assets) along with examples and analysis.
+This article has been a guide to what is Equity Ratio.
+We explain the interpretation of the ratio along with significance & example.
 You may also have a look at the following financial analysis articles –